 - Applicant/co-principal investigator(s) must not be agents of any for-profit, commercial company in the radiologic sciences.

-- Acceptance of an award from another source for the same project or a component of the project in the same year is prohibited unless the source provides only salary support.
+- Acceptance of an award from another source for the same project or a component of the project in the same year is prohibited unless the source provides only salary support, and the board must be informed of and should approve of any such external support.

 - Applicants (or the scientific advisor or co-investigator for in-training members) must have completed advanced training and be certified by the American Board of Radiology or the Royal College of Physicians and Surgeons of Canada.

-Up to $ 25,000 USD for a 1-year project and up to $50,000 for a 2-year project.
+Up to $ 30,000 USD for a 1-year project and up to $60,000 for a 2-year project.
 The Hanafee Research Grant cannot be supplemental to major funding already secured.
-Please note that this funding cannot be directed toward salary support of the applicant or sponsor.
+Please note that this funding cannot be directed toward the salary support of the applicant or sponsor.

 Following is a sample of expense items that could be covered by the Hanafee Grant: